V-Power-Inc/js-browser-autoclick/README.md

 And add it to the next section:

 `
-var elements_by_class = document.getElementsByClassName('js-title-edit-button-1');
+var element_by_id = document.getElementById('btn-confirm');
 `

-Replacing this text with **js-title-edit-button-1**
+Replacing this text with **btn-confirm**

-After the replacement, you need to paste the script into the browser console and press ENTER, which will subsequently allow you to click a certain element on the page every 2 seconds.
+After the replacement, you need to paste the script into the browser console and press ENTER, which will subsequently allow you to click a certain element on the page every 1 minute 40 seconds.

 If the time needs to be changed, you need to change this section of code:
 `
-}, 2000);
+}, 100000);
 `

-Replacing 2000 with another number (Do not forget that 2000 in this case means 2 seconds)
+Replacing 100000 with another number (Do not forget that 100000 in this case means 1 minute 40 seconds)

 ## Исходник / Source